-A year after Hurricane Irma, Florida Keys still 'in a world of hurt'
+A year after Hurricane Irma, Florida Keys 'still a world of hurt'

 Hurricane Irma destroyed 25 percent of the homes in the Keys, including 3,000 trailers.
 Finding new, affordable housing continues to be a major challenge.
 The St. Columba Episcopal Church in Marathon is helping.
 It just purchased an old apartment building to rehabilitate to provide small apartments for the working class.

-“While it’s beautiful and fun down here, it’s still a world of hurt,” she says.
+“While it’s beautiful and fun down here, it’s still a world of hurt,” said Debra Andrew Maconaughey, St. Columba’s rector.

 And the Florida Keys Land Trust is building 750-square-foot cottages on hard hit Big Pine Key.
 They’re elevated 12 feet off the ground.
 The first four cottages are now coming online.
 The list to move into one is long.